electricherd/audiobookfinder/README.md

 It is an inline documentation from [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation - Rust does a nice job here as well!

 ### Changes
+* moved direct connection to net via ipc out, `net` is the long running slow part, (local) `collection` is the fast part
 * added `ADBF_LOG` env variable
 * webui now starts with a selection dialog where you can add/change preselected folders/dirs
 * defined a trait for tag information, now: id3, mp4, flac but no awesomeness ...